 In IT Freedom’s own BYOD policy, we specify the conditions bulleted above.
 We also provide new hires with company-owned laptops, but don’t require them to be used.
 After an employee has been with us for one year, we offer a stipend every three years to cover the cost of a personal computer or laptop that the employee then owns.

-If you’re interested in learning more about our policy, here’s a template of what we do at IT Freedom that you can use “as is” or adapt to your own business.
+If you’re interested in learning more about our policy, here’s a bring your own device template that we used at IT Freedom that you can use “as is” or adapt to your own business.